HISTORY OF THE COLLEGE

 1947 - Dr. Oscar Ritchie

-In 1947, upon joining the Department of Sociology, alumnus Dr. Oscar Ritchie became the first African-American appointed to a faculty position at any state university in Ohio.
+In 1947, upon joining the Department of Sociology & Criminology, alumnus Dr. Oscar Ritchie became the first African-American appointed to a faculty position at any state university in Ohio.

 1956 - The College of Arts & Sciences

-In 1956 the College of Liberal Arts was renamed the College of Arts & Sciences and grouped into the Humanities, the Social Sciences, and the Natural Sciences and Mathematics.
-Currently, the College of Arts and Sciences houses 16 departments.
+In 1956, the College of Liberal Arts was renamed the College of Arts & Sciences and grouped into the Humanities, the Social Sciences, and the Natural Sciences and Mathematics.
+Currently, the College of Arts and Sciences houses 16 departments and 3 schools.

 1965 - The Liquid Crystal Institute